aloyhenry/alx-low_level_programming/0x00-hello_world/README.md

 - a script that runs a c file through preprocessor
 - a script that compiles a C file but does not link it
 - a script that generates the assembly code of a C code and save it in an output file
 - a script that compiles a C file and creates an executable name
+- a C program that prints a string